Benefit disputes and appeals

 We will look at our decision to see if we can change it in your favour.
 We will send you a letter stating if we have been able to change it or not.

 If we have not been able to change the decision then you can then request a formal appeal of this decision.
 This involves an independent third party hearing the case and making a final decision.
-For your Housing Benefit claim this will be HM Courts and Tribunals Service, for Council Tax Support this will be the Valuation Tribunal Service.
+For your Housing Benefit claim this will be GOV.UK - Courts and Tribunals Service, or for Council Tax Support this will be the Valuation Tribunal Service.

 For Council Tax Support you can download and fill in the.